Dustyroom/ai-toolbox-doc/index.md

     alt: "quotation"
     title: "This Plugin is hands down <b>the best integration</b> of ChatGPT and DALL-E to use in Engine for creation of scripts and images."
     excerpt: — Asset Store User

-feature_testimonials_3:
-  - image_path: /assets/images/landing/landing_quotation_3.svg
-    alt: "quotation"
-    title: "<b>It has become an invaluable addition to my development toolkit.</b> Having AI Toolbox for only a few months, I have already been able to use it to give new life to old projects, by both prototyping new code and refining existing ones.<br><br>
-        The Coding Quality of Life features are a total game-changer.
-The 'Explain Code' function, in particular, has made navigating new frameworks and assets a breeze, and even unraveling code I wrote a year ago feels less daunting!"
-    excerpt: — @Swyfft

 ---